GoKEV/RaspberryPi-GPIO-PHP/README.md

 ![RaspberryPiPinout.png](files/RaspberryPiPinout.png?raw=true "RaspberryPiPinout.png")

-The GPIO pinout apparently differs for WiringPi.
+The GPIO pinout apparently differs for WiringPi (the app we use to interact with the GPIO).
 To see the pins on your exact board, log on to your Pi and type this:

 <pre>
 root@raspberrypi# gpio readall
  +-----+-----+---------+------+---+---Pi 3B+-+---+------+---------+-----+-----+